xStarbound/xStarbound/README.md

 Read this to see if xStarbound is compatible with your mods.

+### ☑️ Has xStarbound support

-**Has xStarbound support:** The following mods have special functionality that requires or is supported by xStarbound.
+The following mods have special functionality that requires or is supported by xStarbound.

 - [Actionbar Group Scrolling](https://steamcommunity.com/sharedfiles/filedetails/?id=3051031813) — fully supported by xStarbound.
 - [Alternate UI Sounds [oSB]](https://steamcommunity.com/sharedfiles/filedetails/?id=3360332852) — should be supported by xStarbound; report any issues.